5and5/BO2-Remix/README.md

 ### Town

-- Speed cola moved
+- Speed cola moved to tombstone location
+- Tombstone removed
-- Olympia replaced with an mp5
+- Olympia wall buy replaced with an mp5
 - Claymores added

 ### Nuke Town

-- Pack-a-punch and jug will always spawn in the backyard that the box starts at
+- Pack-a-punch and jug will always land in the backyard that the box starts at
 - Set box starting location with `nuked_box yellow` or `nuked_box green`
 - Perks drop in the same order every game ( revive, jug, pap, speed cola, double tap )
 - Disabled zombies spawning in the middle while players are in either backyards